-Compliance with the building regulations in the UK is something that every builder or developer has concerns about and with so many building regulations vying for priority on a development just how do you ensure you get the right windows and doors that are fully compliant with, not one, but all of the current building regulations, ensuring you get sign off from building control?
+Compliance with the building regulations in the UK is something that every builder or developer has concerns about, and with so many building regulations vying for priority on a development, how do you ensure you get the right windows and doors that are fully compliant with, not one, but all of the current building regulations, ensuring you get the sign off from building control?

-To try and answer this let’s start with an overview of the current building regulations that apply to new windows and doors in new homes in England.
+To answer this, we will provide an overview of the current building regulations that apply to new windows and doors in new homes in England.

 Part F – Ventilation

-Part K – Originally (N&K) – Protection from Falling, impact & Collision
+Part K – Protection from falling, collision and impact

 Part L – Conservation of fuel and power